Categories

 Solution

-In order to label all the boxes correctly, you only need to inspect one widget from one box!
+In order to label all the boxes correctly, you only need to inspect one fruit from one box!
 The key here is that the labels are not just random, you know they are all incorrect.

-We can take out a ball from the “1 red 1 blue” box.
+1. We can take out a ball from the “1 red 1 blue” box.
 It’s stated that all boxes are incorrect, therefore we have two options for first box’s label (“2 Red or 2 Blue).
 If took out a blue ball, then that box must be “2 blue”.

 For the two remaining boxes, the box labeled “2 red” must be incorrect as all boxes are incorrect and will be two remaining possible labels (“1 red 1 blue” or “2 red”).
 But it’s already incorrectly labeled “2 red” therefore it must be “1 red 1 blue”.
 This leaves one remaining choice for our last box “1 red 1 blue”.
 Therefore we can just use one widget/box (“1 red 1 blue” box) to correctly label all boxes.